Updated February 18, 2025

 Pros

-• Helps give a sense of accomplishment
+• Helps give you a sense of accomplishment

-• Community message board
+• Community message board for peer-to-peer support

 Cons

-• Free version can overwhelm with ads
+• Free version can feel like too many ads

 • Light on motivation and education elements